awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

     You can use the `aws configure` command of the AWS CLI to set up credentials\.
 For more information, see [Using the CLI](Tools.CLI.md)\.

 1. You can start writing applications\.
 To access DynamoDB running locally, use the `--endpoint-url` parameter\.
-For example, use the following command to list DynamoDB tables:
+For example, use the following command to list DynamoDB tables\.

    ```
    aws dynamodb list-tables --endpoint-url http://localhost:8000